n42r/guestrrday/README.md

 #### because for music heads, context matters!

-A CLI tool that does one thing and does it well: guess the release date and record label of a set of music tracks.
+A CLI tool that does one thing and does it well: guess the release date and record label of a set of music tracks with high accuracy and precision.
 20,000+ songs guessed so far!

 </div>